Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Introduction and summary of results

 To evaluate the Casimir energy, one may integrate the conformal anomaly \eqref{trace} in order to determine its contribution to the effective action, known as the Riegert action \cite{Riegert:1984kt,Fradkin:1983tg}.
 Its derivative with respect to the background metric computes the expectation value of the energy-momentum tensor in the ground state, and hence the Casimir energy \eqref{Casimir}.
-Concequently, the Casimir energy of a CFT is in general determined by the conformal anomaly coefficients $a$ and $c$, as well as any scheme-dependent terms, such as $b$.
-For example, the Casimir energy on the round unit sphere is given by (see e.g. \cite{Assel:2015nca}) \be \ce_\text{Casimir}=\frac{3}{4}\Big(a-\frac b2\Big)\,. \ee The Casimir energy, therefore, is in general a scheme-dependent quantity.
+The Lorentzian computation can be found in \cite{Birrell:1982ix}, while the Euclidean in e.g. \cite{Herzog:2013ed,Assel:2015nca}.
+Notice that for time-independent backgrounds it is immaterial whether one evaluates the Casimir energy in the Lorentzian or Euclidean cylinder.
+The Lorentzian calculation involves an integral over a Cauchy surface, and can be related to the Euclidean one via Wick rotation.
+Consequently, the Casimir energy of a CFT is in general determined by the conformal anomaly coefficients $a$ and $c$, as well as any scheme-dependent terms, such as $k$.
+For example, the Casimir energy on the round unit sphere is given by \cite{Birrell:1982ix,Assel:2015nca} \be \ce_\text{Casimir}=\frac{3}{4}\Big(a-\frac k2\Big)\,. \ee The Casimir energy, therefore, is in general a scheme-dependent quantity.